texas-egads/EGaDS-OpenGL-StarterKit/README.md

 - CMake: To download and install click [here](https://cmake.org/download/):
 - Visual Studio (or text editor of your choice): To download and install VS click [here](https://visualstudio.microsoft.com/vs/community/):

-If you're using Visual Studio, open it and select **Open a Local Folder", and navigate to the local repository's main project folder.
+If you're using Visual Studio, open it and select **Open a Local Folder**, and navigate to the local repository's main project folder.

 <p align="center">
   <img src="images/1/VS-Setup.png" alt="VS Setup"/>